 While case managers may still need to explain the task at hand or paperwork requirement, when it comes time to complete the task, the instructions, and the form itself is in the participant’s language.
 With the information displayed in their language, participants have more confidence in completing the task and communicating with accuracy.

 Participants are also able to enter information into TuaPath in their preferred language which furthers TuaPath ease of use, removes language as a barrier to progress, helping to create a more comfortable and accommodating process that ultimately results in a positive outcome.

-In working with one of our Michigan Works! agency customers to pilot the Multiple Language functionality, we learned that most of the case managers are able to converse with the immigrant and refugee population in their native or preferred language, but they are not necessarily proficient in reading and writing it.
+Many areas that are seeing an influx in refugees do not have staff that is fluent in the languages spoken.
+They rely on their mobile devices and applications that provide translation services or third-party services.
+In working with one Michigan Works! agency to pilot TuaPath’s new Multi-lingual functionality, we learned that while a few are able to converse with the immigrant and refugee population in their native language, but they are not proficient in reading and writing it.

-To address this issue, TuaPath leverages Microsoft’s Translator service to translate what was entered by the participant into English or the primary language set for the site and displays the results side-by-side the actual entry.
-The case manager sees exactly what was enter by the participant and the translation, so if there are any discrepancies, everyone can see what was entered and if needed, make the necessary changes.
+To address thes issues, TuaPath leverages Microsoft’s Translator service to translate what was entered by the participant into English or the primary language set for the site and displays the results side-by-side the actual entry.
+The case manager sees exactly what was entered by the participant and the translation, so if there are any discrepancies, everyone can see what was entered and if needed, make the necessary changes.

-It’s true, language can separate people or bring them together.
-We believe that language equals comfort and comfort equals success and TuaPath is a critical component in helping immigrant and refugee families engage with your programs and their case managers, building trust and comfort in their ability to navigate our culture and its requirements, and in achieving their self-sufficiency goals so they can thrive in the communities where they live.
+They say language can separate people or bring them together.
+We believe that language equals comfort and comfort equals success and that TuaPath is a valuable tool in helping immigrant and refugee families engage with your programs and their case managers, building trust and comfort in their ability to navigate our culture and its requirements, and in achieving their self-sufficiency goals so they can thrive in the communities where they live.